seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 **Deployment slots and swapping**

 This setup allows us to keep the production-ready and tested code on a single environment (production).
 This is crucial when minimizing the development disturbance for the users.
-The users with little room for error and no role in the development are directed to the production environment, whereas the project leaders from Kompis Sverige may access the staging environment to evaluate and test features, before landing in the production environment.
+The users with little room for error and no role in the development are directed to the production environment, whereas the project leaders from Kompis Sverige may access the staging environment to evaluate and test features, before it is deployed in the production environment.

 Once a set of features has matured in the staging environment, a swap of the two environments is made.
 This occurs almost instantly (done via the Azure Portal) and allows us to keep a backup of the previous production environment.
 This is useful in scenarios where a mission-critical error may slip into the production environment and we must recover swiftly.
 In such cases, we will simply swap the environments again, thus minimizing the impact for the users.